-A "legislative body" includes:
+A "legislative body" includes the following:

-- The "governing body of a local agency or any other local body created by state or federal statute."2 This includes city councils, boards of supervisors, school boards and boards of trustees of special districts.
-A "local agency" is any city, county, school district, municipal corporation, redevelopment agency, district, political subdivision, or other public agency.3 A housing authority is a local agency under the Brown Act even though it is created by and is an agent of the state.4 The California Attorney General has opined that air pollution control districts and regional open space districts are also covered.5 Entities created pursuant to joint powers agreements are local agencies within the meaning of the Brown Act.6 - Newly-elected members of a legislative body who have not yet assumed office must conform to the requirements of the Brown Act as if already in office.7 Thus, meetings between incumbents and newly-elected members of a legislative body, such as a meeting between two outgoing members and a member-elect of a five-member body, could violate the Brown Act. - Q. On the morning following the election to a five-member legislative body of a local agency, two successful candidates, neither an incumbent, meet with an incumbent member of the legislative body for a celebratory breakfast.
+- The "governing body of a local agency" and certain of its subsidiary bodies; "or any other local body created by state or federal statute."
+This includes city councils, boards of supervisors, school boards, and boards of trustees of special districts.
+A "local agency" is any city, county, city and county, school district, municipal corporation, successor agency to a redevelopment agency, district, political subdivision, or other local public agency.
+A housing authority is a local agency under the Brown Act even though it is created by and is an agent of the state.
+The California Attorney General has opined that air pollution control districts and regional open space districts are also covered.
+Entities created pursuant to joint powers agreements are also local agencies within the meaning of the Brown Act. - Newly elected members of a legislative body who have not yet assumed office must conform to the requirements of the Brown Act as if already in office.7 Thus, meetings between incumbents and newly elected members of a legislative body, such as a meeting between two outgoing members and a member-elect of a five-member body, could violate the Brown Act. - Q. On the morning following the election to a five-member legislative body of a local agency, two successful candidates, neither an incumbent, meet with an incumbent member of the legislative body for a celebratory breakfast.
 Does this violate the Brown Act? - A. It might, and absolutely would if the conversation turns to agency business.
 Even though the candidates-elect have not officially been sworn in, the Brown Act applies.
-If purely a social event, there is no violation but it would be preferable if others were invited to attend to avoid the appearance of impropriety.
+If purely a social event, there is no violation, but it would be preferable if others were invited to attend to avoid the appearance of impropriety.

-The prudent presumption is that an advisory committee or task force is subject to the Brown Act.
+PRACTICE TIP: The prudent presumption is that an advisory committee or task force is subject to the Brown Act.
 Even if one clearly is not, it may want to comply with the Brown Act.
 Public meetings may reduce the possibility of misunderstandings and controversy.